-Between inflation, inventory shortages and ridiculous vehicle pricing, it’s a tough time to buy a car.
+Between inflation, rising rates, and steep vehicle pricing, it’s a tough time to buy a car.
 It’s not much better owning one.
-For the majority still without EVs, fuel prices are straining budgets.
+For the majority still without EVs, fuel prices strain budgets.
 And what happens if your car breaks down or is totaled in an accident?

 Thank goodness credit union GAP and other protection products exist, where these kinds of stressors are given no quarter.
 You can’t do much about gas prices, but savings in one place can help another.

 You’ve got all sorts of ways to protect your members regardless of the larger economy.
 Yet they’re entirely useless if your members don’t have them.
 Or worse, don’t even know these products exist.
 That’s what we’re going to resolve here, now.

 This webinar was right up your alley.
 Consider getting the recording.

 Your mission-focused approach to member service extends across all areas.
 View a recording of our our Marrying Mission & Profitability webinar.
 Learn how to infuse that mission with greater profits…and happier members!

 Discuss Protection Products Early